vladimirvivien/iot-dev/esp8266-dht11-temp/README.md

 ```

 # Deploying on Kubernetes (optional)
 If you are reading this, you are most likely comfortable (or curious about) using Kubernetes.
 This section walks you through deploying the backend service components on a Kubernetes cluster.

+For this example, let us assume:
+ - You have a running local Kubernetes on [`minikube`](https://kubernetes.io/docs/setup/minikube/)
+ - Or, if you have Kubernetes running in a cloud service or on bare metall setup, that will work too.
-It is assumed that you have access to a running Kubernetes cluster.
-We will also use [`Helm`](https://docs.helm.sh/) to deploy InfluxDB and Grafana.
+ - [`Helm`](https://docs.helm.sh/) will be used to deploy InfluxDB and Grafana.

 ## Deploy InfluxDB with Helm